 Most of the Committee’s work is done through seven subcommittees: Awards, Bylaws, Finance, Public Policy, Summit Planning, Nominations, and Member Services.

-Adrian San Miguel (President), Director, Postsecondary Education, Idaho Career and Technical Education
+Adrian San Miguel (Past President), Director, Postsecondary Education, Idaho Career and Technical Education

 Adrian San Miguel is the Director of Postsecondary Education for Idaho Career & Technical Education in Boise.
 Originally from Texas, he received his degrees from Baylor University and has spent the last 10 years working in higher education in Texas, Indiana, and Idaho.
 His career and passion has been focused on serving nontraditional students and diversity related initiatives.
 Prior to working for the State of Idaho, Adrian served on the Pacific Northwest Association of College Admission Counselors (PNACAC) as Diversity, Equity and Access chair for the regional executive committee.
 He continues this work, providing state leadership and guidance for special populations and nontraditional occupational programs through our Centers for New Directions and technical college system.
 Recently, he was a guest panelist on Idaho Public Television for a special program, Journey to College, which brought awareness to the challenges parents, counselors and students face in transitioning to college in Idaho.